 The 3-mile Jim Mayer Riverswalk Trail is a little gem of a trail.
 Located between Johnstown’s Riverside and Hornerstown neighborhoods, the trail offers beautiful views of Stonycreek River, abundant bird-life and wildflowers, historic turn-of-the-century homes, and best yet, views of the stunningly beautiful, 50-foot Buttermilk Falls located about mid-trail.
 A federally designated National Recreation Trail, the trail is nearly level and its surface groomed for an easy ride.

 18. Bloomsburg Rail Trail

-If you don’t have enough time for a full day of exploration but want to experience Columbia County’s breathtaking nature, make a special trip to ride this short but sweet 1.5-mile rail trail.
-However, if you are in the area and looking for a scenic, short distance ride, then the Bloomsburg Rail Trail fits the bill.
+If you don’t have enough time for a full day of exploration but want to experience Columbia County’s breathtaking nature, make a special trip to ride the short but sweet and scenic, 1.5-mile Bloomsburg Rail Trail.
 Running along a former rail bed on the northwest side of town, the trail follows the east bank of Fishing Creek and is enjoyed by walkers and bikers alike.
 Some sections are paved with asphalt, while other sections are comprised of gravel.

 19. Lower Trail